 Just because the new Airman has finished Basic Military Training, does not mean life in the advanced schools gets easier with newly earned freedoms.
 In fact, the Air Force will gradually allow the Technical School Airmen to gain their everyday freedoms and privileges back over time.

 Restrictions of Technical School

 The Air Force once had lesser restrictions on Airmen in Technical School.
 However, the added distractions of liberty made many fail due to time away from the base, school, and studying.
 Also, some students got into liberty incidents.
 To ensure success and higher performance, the Air Force mandated tougher discipline for the new Airmen fresh out of basic training.

-These restrictions the Air Force places on it's Airmen during Technical School training are released like clockwork.
-There is a certain number of calendar days broken up into three phases of Technical School Training.
-For instance, Phase 1 lasts from the first through the 14th calendar day and is nearly as rigid in their rules and regulations as Basic Training.
-Phase II runs from the 15th calendar day through the 35th calendar day and Phase III continues until completion of Tech School.
+These restrictions the Air Force places on its Airmen during Technical School training are released like clockwork.
+There is a certain number of calendar days broken up into three phases of training.
+For instance, Phase 1 lasts from the first through the 14th calendar day and is nearly as rigid in its rules and regulations as Basic Training.
+Phase II runs from the 15th calendar day through the 35th calendar day, and Phase III continues until completion of Tech School.

 Phase Two Specifics

 Within the first two weeks, the Airmen at Tech School have started to figure out the schedule and the effort required to succeed and are therefore granted more freedom.
 However, the following restrictions still apply.
 As with any member in the military, the Airmen start to learn, "with greater privileges come greater responsibilities."
 Airmen are expected to follow, promote, and encourage all Airmen to adhere to standards.
 They will be held accountable and supervised commensurate with their time in service.

 During this phase, Airmen will still adhere to the list of requirements below: